enhancedjs/html-in-template-string-vscode/README.md

 # VS Code Plugin: tomko-team.html-in-template-string

-Syntax highlighting and IntelliSense for css and scss in template strings.
+Syntax highlighting and IntelliSense for html inside of JavaScript and TypeScript tagged with `handledom` and `html` template strings.

 This is a fork of [vscode-lit-html](https://github.com/mjbvz/vscode-lit-html), the purpose is to just support HTML.